schneebergerlab/msyd/example_workflow.md

 ```
 $ grep -n -P ">" seqs/*.fna
-# col and we do not require truncating,
+# col and swe do not require truncating,
 # for ler the small scaffolds start at line 1442097
 # and for sha at line 1480077
 $ head -n 1442096 seqs/ler.fna > seqs/ler.filtered.fna